muchu999/Hubitat/Fibaro FBGS-222 Smart Implant/readme.md

  children devices for setting outputs (switches) or refresh temperature.

 -Don't forget to "save preferences" and then press the "configure" button when changing parameters.
-When configure is pressed, configuration parameters are sent over the air to the implant, this can take some times (10 to 30 sec), check the log to see what is happening if you want.
+When configure is pressed, configuration parameters are sent over the air to the implant, this can take some times (1 minute), check the log to see what is happening if you want.

 -The data from the implant might not be updated right away when the driver is first installed.
 In the case of the digital